eversinc33/urlExtract/README.md

-# linkExtract
+# urlExtract

 Recursively extract urls from a web page for reconnaissance.
 Requires Go>=1.16.

-Install using `go get github.com/fumamatar/linkExtract` or download one of the executables under [releases](https://github.com/fumamatar/LinkExtract/releases).
+Install using `go get github.com/fumamatar/urlExtract` or download one of the executables under [releases](https://github.com/fumamatar/LinkExtract/releases).

 ```
 Usage: linkExtract (flags) [target_url]